release-drafter/release-drafter/README.md

 npm start
 ```

-If you don't have Node installed, you can use [Docker Compose](https://docs.docker.com/compose/):
+If you don’t have Node installed, you can use [Docker Compose](https://docs.docker.com/compose/):

 ```sh
 # Run the tests